Getting divorced in Scotland: what happens with the finances?

 - If parties can agree on a division of the assets then this should be detailed in a Separation Agreement.
 Once a Separation Agreement has been signed the parties can look at proceeding to get divorced.
 If the parties cannot reach an agreement on the financial matters then a court may need to make a decision for them.

 It’s very important to seek legal advice if you have separated and are considering divorce.
-The family law team at Morisons are expert divorce lawyers.
-For more information please contact a member of our team on 0131 226 6541 or 0141 332 5666.
+The family law team at Morisons are expert divorce solicitors in Edinburgh and Glasgow.
+For more information please contact a member of our team today on 0131 226 6541 or 0141 332 5666.

 *The content of this webpage is for information only and is not intended to be interpreted as legal advice.< Back